jafaryor/knowledge-base/Computer Science/testing.md

     These should count for the majority of tests you have for your codebase.
 They tests the smallest unit of code possible.
 Normally, only test a single method each.

+* __Functional testing__

+    Is a type of software testing whereby the system is tested against the functional requirements/specifications.

+    This type of testing is not concerned with how processing occurs, but rather, with the results of processing.
+It simulates actual system usage but does not make any system structure assumptions.

+    During functional testing, Black Box Testing technique is used in which the internal logic of the system being tested is not known to the tester.

 * __Integration Tests__

     The tests designed to verify the integration of different parts of separate components/modules of a software system together.